attila/critical-css/README.md

 ## Contributing

 This project is under active development.
-New features, tests and examples are in the works now.
+New features, more tests and examples are in the works now.

 Please head over to the issue queue to add suggestions or file bug reports.

 ## Changelog

+* 0.2.0 - Refined error handling; now equipped with a basic unit test suite
 * 0.1.1 - Fixed a bug with the arguments parsing logic
 * 0.1.0 - Initial release